Chrysler Pt Cruiser owners have reported 14 problems related to power steering fluid (under the steering category).

 See all problems of the 2004 Chrysler Pt Cruiser.

 Car type: 2004 Chrysler Pt Cruiser(touring).
 Problem: power steering fluid leak.
 One month after my 36-month warranty expired the power steering fluid leaked out enough to cause considerable noise when the steering wheel was turned during driving.
 Chrysler dealer investigated this and found fluid leaking from the rack-and-pinion gearbox.
 Estimated cost to owner for repair: $600.
 00 plus labor.
-It was Tue., Feb.
-27, 2007 when this power steering fluid issue happened.

 See all problems of the 2007 Chrysler Pt Cruiser.

 While driving consumer lost power steering.
 Consumer pulled over and had the vehicle towed.
 Dealer informed the consumer that the problem pertained to power steering pump fluid leakage.
 The problem was not resolved.